 Both the Fender and PRS guitars are impressively capable instruments.

 Fender guitars are known for their bright, clean sound and PRS for their warm tones.
 They use three single-coil pickups, so they have a brighter tone.
-In contrast, PRS generally use two humbucker pickups, which results in a darker and warmer, higher gain tone.
+PRS generally uses two humbucker pickups.
+This results in a darker and warmer, higher gain tone.

-The video below offers an excellent comparison of guitars made by Fender and PRS that are almost identical.
+The video below offers an excellent comparison of guitars made by Fender and PRS.
+These instruments are almost identical.
 You’ll notice a much brighter, almost bell-like tone when listening to the Fender.
 With PRS guitars, you’ll hear a much deeper and warmer response.

 When buying an electric guitar, it’s important to think about build quality.
 Both of these brands make guitars that can withstand some reasonable abuse.
-This might be regular gigging every night, high intensity practice sessions, or even just lessons at your music school.
+This might be regularly gigging every night.
+Or even high-intensity practice sessions, or even just lessons at your music school.

-You will find that Fenders typically include bodies made with Alder for their lighter weight, where PRS will use mahogany, which is a bit heavier but adds warmth to the sound.
-Unless of course you are comparing the PRS Silver Sky, this guitar uses alder as well.
+You will find that Fenders include bodies made with Alder for their lighter weight.
+Whereas PRS will use mahogany, which is a bit heavier but adds warmth to the sound.
+Unless of course, you are comparing the PRS Silver Sky, this guitar uses alder as well.

-In either case, you will find that the build quality is fantastic and gets better every year with new models and improvements.
+In either case, you will find that the build quality is fantastic!
+And it gets better every year with new models and improvements.

-Both Fender and PRS offer guitars made in the USA, but also countries like Mexico, Indonesia, China and South Korea for their entry level models.
+Both Fender and PRS offer guitars made in the USA.
+But also countries like Mexico, Indonesia, China, and South Korea.
+Mostly for their entry-level models.

 Check out our PRS vs Schecter comparison before you go!